Jerry Litton Family Memorial Foundation

 Livingston County, but support may be provided to other

 qualified projects within the state.
-The
+Each spring, the

 Jerry Litton Family Memorial Foundation may be reached at their permanent office at 409 Washington Street in Chillicothe,